golfbert/gf-api-java-client/README.md

 ## Introduction

 This is a Java-based sample project generated using the Golfbert API Swagger definition file which can be found [here](https://golfbert.com/docs/swagger.yml).
 Post-code-generation, we added code in order to sign the requests using the [AWS Signature V4](http://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html) specification.
+There are many libraries available that perform this specific type of signing for you.
+In our example, we used the one by Vicky Thakor and javaQuery which provides a very [detailed explanation](http://www.javaquery.com/2016/01/aws-version-4-signing-process-complete.html).
 ALL Golfbert API requests must be authenticated using this method.

 ### Get Started